verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 ### All together now

-If you want to see a working version of the previous code, or play around with it, find it on CodeSandbox.
+Find on CodeSandbox a working version of the previous code, or play around with it!

 [![Check if an element is still inside viewport after a given time](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/mzokk46vlx)